nosoop/SM-TFCustAttr/README.md

 A custom attribute plugin for Team Fortress 2.

+This is alpha quality software, intended as a proof-of-concept.
+It may be leaking handles.
+It uses deprecated SourceMod functionality.
+It could mangle things I never expected it to.

 ## What does this do?

-The core plugin (`tf_custom_attributes` provides an extremely simple interface that adds an internal `KeyValues` storage to each weapon, which can be used for custom key / value pairs (mainly for attributes).
+The core plugin (`tf_custom_attributes`) provides an extremely simple interface to access an internal `KeyValues` storage on each weapon, being able to assign custom key/value data (mainly for attributes).

 This is not a drop-in replacement for the [Custom Weapons] project.
-There is yet to be decent tooling that supports equipping custom weapons.
+Howevern, the tooling is there for plugin authors to spawn and attach their own `KeyValues` structure on weapons &mdash;
+someone just needs to build it.

 [Custom Weapons]: https://forums.alliedmods.net/showthread.php?t=285258

 ## How it works

-This plugin leverages the existing attributes system (using TF2Attributes), packing a KeyValues handle into an unused attribute.
+This plugin leverages the existing attributes system (using TF2Attributes), packing a KeyValues handle into a benign, unused attribute.
 This allows attributes to persist through weapon drops.

 ## Writing attribute plugins